Circuit Protection and Power Distribution

 Fuses are also used to protect an electrical device from its own destruction.
 For example, fuses will commonly blow if you hook up a VHF radio with reverse polarity (positive connected to negative, and vice-versa).
 The fuse blows to protect the inside of the radio from a meltdown.

 Fuses are available in a variety of configurations.
 Slow-blow fuses hesitate for a few seconds before blowing to allow products with a short term, high amperage draw to start up.
 AGC fuses are small glass cylinders, which allow you to see whether the fuse element is intact or not.
 They are used in inexpensive fuse panels.
-ATC fuses are automotive style, and plug into a two-pronged socket.
+ATC fuses are automotive style and plug into a two-pronged socket.
 They are rapidly replacing AGC fuses in a number of applications.
 Fuse holders provide a way to install a fuse in the positive conductor of a circuit.
-They are available to fit AGC and ATC fuses, and are available in waterproof and non-waterproof versions.
+They are available to fit AGC and ATC fuses and are available in waterproof and non-waterproof versions.
 Fuses should be installed as close to the beginning of the positive conductor as possible, to protect the greatest amount of wire.

 Here is an over-simplified guide to size selection:

 Selecting the correct breaker size is a real problem for most custom and standard panels on the market.
-The issue is the impossibility of anticipating what breakers will be needed on a distribution panel, since all boats are different.
+The issue is the impossibility of anticipating what breakers will be needed on a distribution panel since all boats are different.
 Blue Sea Systems solves this problem simply.
-They reason that the majority of circuits onboard will have loads of less than 15A (certainly that is the case with most electronics, lights, pumps, small refrigerators, etc.).
+They reason that the majority of circuits onboard will have loads of less than 15A (certainly that is the case with most electronics, lights, pumps, and small refrigerators).
 They also reason that most wire used for circuits will be at least 14-gauge, although it may be as small as 16-gauge.
 Therefore, they supply their panels with 15A circuit breakers throughout the panel, for the following reasons:

 Distribution panels let you selectively turn on and off the circuits that provide electricity to DC loads on board.
 They may be combined with one or more monitoring functions like amperage, voltage, or amp-hours.
-Most boats over 20' or so will have one or more distribution panels that allow circuits to be switched off and on, and provide some form of over-current protection to protect wires and loads from damage.
+Most boats over 20 feet or so will have one or more distribution panels that allow circuits to be switched off and on, and provide some form of over-current protection to protect wires and loads from damage.